FreeFlarum/freeflarum.com/docs/how-to/extensions/about-extensions.md

     If he abandoned the extension for some reason, we're just sorry but we can't really help you with that.

 !!! question "When will the X extension update?"
     We work hard to keep all of your forums as up-to-date as possible.
-But you can always request to update a specific extension [here](https://www.github.com/gwillem/freeflarum.com/issues/new/choose).
+But you can always request to update a specific extension [here][request-your-extensions-here].

 !!! question "I need more help..."
     Don't hesitate to [open up an issue](https://www.github.com/gwillem/freeflarum.com/issues/new/choose) then.
 We will be happy to respond to you as fast as possible.